hmuchalski/128a/syllabus-CHEM-129B/syllabus-lab-129B.md

 - copying work from another student;
 - copying work from a website;
 - copying work generated by an AI bot such as ChatGPT;
-- paraphrasing work done by another student or from print or Internet resources---i.e.,  putting it in your own words---without coming up with the main ideas and strategies yourself; and
+- paraphrasing work done by another student or from print or Internet resources---i.e.,putting it in your own words---without coming up with the main ideas and strategies yourself; and
 - *allowing or enabling* another student to copy or paraphrase work that you did, even if you did the original work yourself.

 Violation of this policy is considered “academic dishonesty” and carries with it strong punitive measures mandated by Fresno State, including possible automatic failure of the course or suspension from the university.
 For details, please see APM 235 by going to [http://www.fresnostate.edu/aps/documents/apm/235.pdf](http://www.fresnostate.edu/aps/documents/apm/235.pdf).